ally-petitt/how2heap/README.md

 # Educational Heap Exploitation
+## About This Fork
+I am using this fork to add in my own output for some of the binaries that I run just for future reference since it helps me to fully understand what is happening.
+Full credits go to shellphish for making this repo.

+## Continuing!
 This repo is for learning various heap exploitation techniques.
 We use Ubuntu's Libc releases as the gold-standard.
 Each technique is verified to work on corresponding Ubuntu releases.
 You can run `apt source libc6` to download the source code of the Libc your are using on Debian-based operating system.
 You can also click :arrow_forward: to debug the technique in your browser using gdb.